flofriday/blog/posts/50-shades-of-kotlin/post.md

 Well at least there is still the trusty [Kotlin Playground](https://play.kotlinlang.org/), let's paste it in there and voilà – _WHAT?_ Even that doesn't highlight the suffix?

-Ok back to [IntelliJ IDEA](https://www.jetbrains.com/idea/), I **need** to see at least one colored number literal, and luckily the most common IDE for Kotlin does get it right.
+Ok back to [IntelliJ IDEA](https://www.jetbrains.com/idea/), I **need** to see at least one colored number literal to save my sanity, and luckily the most common IDE for Kotlin does get it right.

 ## What's going on here?

-It's safe to assume that Compiler Explorer with such a wide array of supported languages and a huge pile of other difficult problems to solve (like [92 million yearly compilations](https://xania.org/202506/how-compiler-explorer-works)) doesn't maintain it's own language parsing and code editing framework.
+It's safe to assume that Compiler Explorer with such a wide array of supported languages and a huge pile of other difficult problems to solve (like [92 million yearly compilations](https://xania.org/202506/how-compiler-explorer-works)) doesn't maintain its own language parsing and code editing framework.
 So let's grab our trenchcoat and magnifier glass and cosplay as the world's most famous detective.

 _Right click -> Inspect -> Scroll -> Click -> Scroll_ ... and there we have the culprit, [*Manaco - The Editor of the Web*](https://microsoft.github.io/monaco-editor/).
 A quick google search later and on the Monaco Playground we can verify that indeed the bug seems to originate from here.